CAAI/DeepMRAC/README.md

 ﻿# DeepMRAC
-Deep learning based peudoCT generation from MRI
+Deep learning based peudoCT generation from MRI.

 DeepMRAC is a deep learning network for obtaining attenuation correction umaps.
 The network currently works with input images:
  - Dixon-VIBE